 What matters however, is living continually knowing that I am loved and spectacular.

 I actually used an entirely different quote, which I cannot find online, but I do have it written somewhere in a sketchbook.
-All of this work transmutes the power of being by Being and the power of regression through ignorance.
+All of this work transmutes the power of being and the power of regression through ignorance.
 The tale of Daisy emotes this vulgar clash, where love is thrown to sea, but the water is brown and murky.
 We do not see this however, we only see the elaborate underground scene beneath it made up of pink, green and other living things.

 She is trying to objectify life.
 She is avoiding subjectivity.

-Thanks to you, bye!
+Thanks to you, Chonie (my mom).